Description

 Using this definition on our asset we see for example:

-• Compared with the benchmark SPY (20.9%) in the period of the last 5 years, the 30 days standard deviation of 27.2% of Universal Investment Strategy 3x Leverage is higher, thus worse.
+• Compared with the benchmark SPY (20.9%) in the period of the last 5 years, the volatility of 27.3% of Universal Investment Strategy 3x Leverage is larger, thus worse.

 DownVol:

-• Compared with the benchmark SPY (14.9%) in the period of the last 5 years, the downside deviation of 19.1% of Universal Investment Strategy 3x Leverage is higher, thus worse.
+• Compared with the benchmark SPY (14.9%) in the period of the last 5 years, the downside volatility of 19.2% of Universal Investment Strategy 3x Leverage is higher, thus worse.

-• During the last 3 years, the downside volatility is 17.4%, which is higher, thus worse than the value of 12.3% from the benchmark.
+• During the last 3 years, the downside risk is 17.4%, which is higher, thus worse than the value of 12.3% from the benchmark.

 Sharpe:

-• During the last 3 years, the risk / return profile (Sharpe) is 0.31, which is lower, thus worse than the value of 0.34 from the benchmark.
+• Compared with SPY (0.43) in the period of the last 3 years, the risk / return profile (Sharpe) of 0.37 is smaller, thus worse.

 Sortino: